uglory-gll/javasec/ruoyi-vue-pro.md

 [Description]

-The `/admin-api/bpm/model/deploy ` interface in ruoyi vue pro system v2.4.1 has an SSTI vulnerability.
+The `/admin-api/bpm/model/deploy ` interface in ruoyi-vue-pro system v2.4.1 has an SSTI vulnerability.
 Hackers can exploit this vulnerability to remotely execute commands and gain server privileges

 POC